Register as New Patient

-We will be accepting 20 patient registrations per week.
+We will be accepting up to 20 patient registrations per week.
 (Increased workload from Covid-19 and seasonal illnesses will determine how many registrations we can process on a weekly basis).
 To book one of these places you should call the practice after 10am on Monday morning.
 Places will be given on a first come first served basis.
-You will be given an appointment time to attend on Tuesday (the next day).
+You will given the address to email your registration and supporting documents.
 Please download and complete the registration forms (Patient Registration form and New Patient Questionnaire).
-Bring them to your appointment along with proof of identity and proof of address.

-For formal identification we will accept your birth certificate, passport, photographic driving licence or National Identity Card.
+For formal identification we will accept a scan/photo of your birth certificate, passport, photographic driving licence or National Identity Card.
 For proof of address we will accept a utility bill, bank statement, or rent/mortgage agreement.
 Missing information will lead to a delay in your registration.

 Please allow 1 week for the registration process to be completed before asking for an appointment.
 If you are on regular medication you must then make a telephone appointment with a GP to dicuss these before you will be able to request a prescription.

 Note, we do not operate a waiting list.